 If you don’t know how to write a debt validation letter, you can look at our samples of debt validation letters.

-Know your rights guaranteed in the FDCPA
+Know your rights under the FDCPA

 The Fair Debt Collection Practices Act guarantees the rights of consumers and limits what collection agencies can and cannot do when collecting on a debt.
 Unfortunately, collection agencies such as AFNI Collections often ignore the statutes outlined in the FDCPA http://aaacreditguide.com/fair-debt-collection-practices-act/.